cablelabs/snaps-openstack/doc/source/install/install.md

     <td/>
     <td colspan="2">sriov_interface</td>
     <td>Y</td>
-    <td>List of SRIOV interface for SRIOV.
-Has to be present if the SRIOV is enabled</td>
+    <td>List of SRIOV interfaces for SRIOV.
+Has to be present if SRIOV is enabled</td>
   </tr>
   <tr>
     <td/>